The Magical Adventures of Tessa the Young Witch: Chapter 1

 “It is an ancient gift with unknown origins that allows for that which was done, to be undone.
 The love of what was lost and the subsequent grief of loss, must be more powerful than all else.
 It is under these conditions that it is said the Phoenix Ruby appears to those who need it.”

-Mr. Froggsworth met Tessa’s gaze with an equal expression.
+Mr. Froggsworth met Tessa’s gaze with an equal expression and then began to take a seat at the table.

 “I believe the Phoenix Ruby is seeking you because your mind dwells only on your fallen companions.”